-According to the reports, Intel® Ruixuan is a brand-new game discrete graphics SoC based on the Xe-HPG microarchitecture and scalable to enthusiast-level solutions, while Ponte Vecchio is primarily based on the Xe-HPC microarchitecture and oriented to high-performance computing and artificial intelligence.
+According to the reports, Intel® Ruixuan is a brand-new game discrete graphics SoC based on the Xe-HPG microarchitecture and scalable to enthusiast-level solutions.
+In contrast, Ponte Vecchio is primarily based on the Xe-HPC microarchitecture and oriented to high-performance computing and artificial intelligence.
 Intelligently distribute tasks.

 While according to the senior vice president of Intel’s Enterprise Planning Division, Stuart Pann, the external foundries now produce 20% of Intel’s goods, and Intel has become one of TSMC’s most important customers.

 Previously, Intel’s collaboration with foundries was limited to specific product lines like Wi-Fi modules, chipsets, and Ethernet controllers.
-To complement Intel’s sophisticated process technology, these devices utilize mature process nodes.
+These devices utilize mature process nodes to complement Intel’s sophisticated process technology.

 Intel CEO Patrick (Pat) Gelsinger unveiled the IDM 2.0 plan in March of this year, pushing the company’s IDM model evolution and upgrading, as well as extending the company’s collaboration with major foundries.
 The initial phase of this progression, which used TSMC’s advanced process technology, culminated with the debut of the Xe series of graphics products.